 (c) No person shall possess a hypodermic needle, syringe or injectable of any kind on association grounds, unless otherwise approved by the Commission.
 At any location under the jurisdiction of the Commission, veterinarians may use only one-time disposable needles, and shall dispose of them in a manner approved by the Commission.
-If a person has a medical condition which makes it necessary to have a syringe at any location under the jurisdiction of the Commission, that person may request permission of the stewards and/or the Commission in writing, furnish a letter from a licensed physician explaining why it is necessary for the person to possess a syringe, and must comply with any conditions and restrictions set by the stewards and/or the Commission:
+If a person has a medical condition which makes it necessary to have a syringe at any location under the jurisdiction of the Commission, that person may request permission of the stewards and/or the Commission in writing, furnish a letter from a licensed physician explaining why it is necessary for the person to possess a syringe, and must comply with any conditions and restrictions set by the stewards and/or the Commission.

-(d) Veterinarians shall not have contact with an entered horse 24hours prior to post time of which the horse is entered except for the administration of permitted medication and/or furosemide under the guidelines set forth in OAR 462-160-0130(8) unless approved by the official veterinarian.
-Contact shall be defined as any direct or indirect physical proximity or examination;
+(d) Veterinarians shall not have contact with an entered horse 24 hours prior to post time of which the horse is entered except for the administration of furosemide under the guidelines set forth in OAR 462-160-0130(8) unless approved by the official veterinarian.

-(e) Any horse entered for racing must be present on the grounds 5-hours prior to the post time of the race they are entered in unless that horse is not entered to race with furosemide in which case that horse must be on the grounds no later than one hour prior to the post time of the race for which the horse is entered.
+(e) Any horse entered for racing must be present on the grounds 5 hours prior to the post time of the race they are entered in.